EFFECTIVE DATE: October 31, 2018.

 - How Does Workstorm Protect the Privacy of Children?

 - Your Rights in the EU and U.K.

 Workstorm collects the following types of information when Enterprise Customers, Enterprise Users, or Individual Users register for, use, or access the Services:

 Information provided directly to Workstorm.
 In order to provide the Services, we collect information about you directly from you, from other Enterprise Users and Individual Users with whom you interact, or from Enterprise Customers including:

 Account Information.
-Account information includes contact information, such as your name and email address, username, work title, department, manager, and other information related to your work and/or the Enterprise Customer who provided your Enterprise User Account; physical address; phone number; photos; and information about your occupation or education that you provided to complete your profile.
+Account information includes contact information, such as your name and email address, username, work title, department, manager, and other information related to your work and/or the Enterprise Customer who provided your Enterprise User Account; physical address; phone number; payment information such as your credit card or other financial information; photos; and information about your occupation or education that you provided to complete your profile.
 We do not collect your password in clear text.
 Instead, your password is hashed and encrypted before transmission.

 Content.
 Content includes, but is not limited to, any messages you send, information you post, audio/video content you send to others, and files you share, or which are provided on your behalf.
 We also collect information about the Content you create (metadata), such as the time that particular Content was created, and from which session that Content was created.
 Although Workstorm collects the Content you create, that Content is Enterprise Data and is owned by the Enterprise Customer that provided you with your Enterprise User Account, and subject to the Enterprise Customer’s policies and procedures.
 As explained above, Content created by Individual Users while communicating or interacting with an Enterprise User may become Enterprise Data, owned by an Enterprise Customer and subject to that Enterprise Customer’s policies and procedures.